google-deepmind/penzai/docs/guides/v2_differences.md

 ### Simpler side inputs as keyword arguments

 Some Penzai layers need access to "side inputs" that do not come directly from their previous layer (e.g. the `ApplyAttentionMask` layer needs to know what attention mask to use).
-In the v1 API, this is possible using the side input effect in `penzai.deprecated.v1.data_effects`, but this requires a fair amount of boilerplate to use.
+In the v1 API, this was possible using the side input effect in `penzai.deprecated.v1.data_effects`, but this requires a fair amount of boilerplate to use.
 Much of this boilerplate involves handler IDs and bound effect references, which are used to ensure that there are no conflicts between different inputs.

 The v2 API replaces this with a simpler keyword-argument system.
 The signature of `Layer` is now